blackfennec-org/blackfennec/docs/source/extension_development/presenter_extension.rst

 <presenter_name>_view_model.py
 """"""""""""""""""""""""""""""

 The presenter that is currently active in black-fennec gets notified by a black-fennec component via the 'show' function.
 This function gets passed which interpretation has triggered the show event, and which part  of the :ref:`structure <definition_structure>` should now be displayed.
 This structure can be interpreted with the :ref:`interpretation_service <definition_interpretation_service>` in order for types beyond the core_types to be shown.
 It is the responsibility of the presenter of setting the navigation service on the interpretation he created.
-Otherwise navigational requests that happen in the interpretation will not reach the presenter.
-This is why when interpreting the structure your presenter will also require the navigation service to be injected into the view_factory.
+Otherwise navigational requests that happen in the interpretation would not reach the presenter.